elastic/kibana/x-pack/test_utils/README.md

   - `initialEntries` The React Router **initial entries** setting. (default: `['/']`. [see doc](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/MemoryRouter.md))
   - `initialIndex` The React Router **initial index** setting (default: `0`)
   - `componentRoutePath` The route **path** for the mounted component (default: `"/"`)
-  - `onRouter` A callBack that will be called with the React Router instance when the component is mounted
+  - `onRouter` A callback that will be called with the React Router instance when the component is mounted
-- `store` An redux store.
+- `store` A redux store.
 You can also provide a function that returns a store. (default: `null`)

 ## `setup([props])`